arduino-libraries/Arduino_Threads/README.md

 As a result this interruption by the scheduler will break Wire IO access for both devices and leave the Wire IO controller in an undefined state. :fire:.

-`Arduino_ThreadsafeIO` solves this problem by encapsulating a complete IO access (e.g. reading from a `Wire` client device) within a single function call which generates an IO request to be asynchronously executed by a high-priority IO thread.
+`Arduino_Threads` solves this problem by encapsulating a complete IO access (e.g. reading from a `Wire` client device) within a single function call which generates an IO request to be asynchronously executed by a high-priority IO thread.
 The high-priority IO thread is the **only** instance which actually directly communicates with physical hardware.

-#### :zzz: Asynchronous
+#### Asynchronous
 The mechanisms implemented in this library allow any thread to dispatch an IO request asynchronously and either continue operation or [yield](https://en.wikipedia.org/wiki/Yield_(multithreading))-ing control to the next scheduled thread.
 All IO requests are stored in a queue and are executed within a high-priority IO thread after a context-switch.
-An example of this can be seen [here](examples/Threadsafe_SPI/Threadsafe_SPI.ino)).
+An example of this can be seen [here](examples/Threadsafe_IO/Threadsafe_SPI/Threadsafe_SPI.ino)).

-#### :sparkling_heart: Convenient API
+#### Convenient API

-Although you are free to directly manipulate IO requests and responses (e.g. [Threadsafe_Wire](examples/Threadsafe_Wire/Threadsafe_Wire.ino)) there do exist convenient `read`/`write`/`write_then_read` abstractions inspired by the [Adafruit_BusIO](https://github.com/adafruit/Adafruit_BusIO) library (e.g. [Threadsafe_Wire_BusIO](examples/Threadsafe_Wire_BusIO/Threadsafe_Wire_BusIO.ino)).
+Although you are free to directly manipulate IO requests and responses (e.g. [Threadsafe_Wire](examples/Threadsafe_IO/Threadsafe_Wire/Threadsafe_Wire.ino)) there do exist convenient `read`/`write`/`write_then_read` abstractions inspired by the [Adafruit_BusIO](https://github.com/adafruit/Adafruit_BusIO) library (e.g. [Threadsafe_Wire_BusIO](examples/Threadsafe_IO/Threadsafe_Wire_BusIO/Threadsafe_Wire_BusIO.ino)).

 ## :mag_right: Resources